 Wisconsin Weather, Okra, and Jambalaya…

-Andouille sausage and shrimp shine in this 45-Minute Jambalaya Skillet Dinner.
-Just one-skillet is all it takes for this classic Creole-inspired easy weeknight dinner!
+Andouille sausage and shrimp shine in our recipe for the best Cajun 45-Minute Jambalaya Skillet Dinner.
+Just one skillet is all it takes for this deliciously classic Creole-inspired easy weeknight dinner!

 It’s the beginning of September, and we started the furnace today.
 I don’t know why that should surprise me, but like most folks in Wisconsin, we never really know what the weather will bring from day-to-day.